 - Knowledge transfer: labour migrants are invited to engage in projects in their home country to facilitate skills and knowledge transfer to their communities of origin.

 - Peer-to-peer capacity building: MATCH facilitates the exchange between employer organizations and employment agencies in the four participating EU Member States and their counterparts in Senegal and Nigeria.
-Employer organizations and employment agencies in Nigeria and Senegal benefit from capacity building trainings on labour market analysis, matching of labour supply with demand and exploring labour opportunities abroad.
+Employer organizations and employment agencies in Nigeria and Senegal benefit from capacity building training on labour market analysis, matching of labour supply with demand and exploring labour opportunities abroad.
 This facilitates the roll-out of future labour mobility schemes benefiting countries of origin and destination alike.

 Download the Match Information Sheet here